Trinity Preparatory School: Extracurricular activities

 The Trinity Voice, the school's student news publication, published articles on current events, school news, pop culture.
 In 2020, The Trinity Voice was named one of the seven best high school publications in Florida by the Florida Scholastic Press Association.

-Trinity Prep's speech and debate team is nationally recognized for their performances.
-The team finished within the top 20 nationally in 2020, and finished 5th in the State in 2021.
-Notable performances by Trinity Prep debaters include winning the prestigious high school Tournament of Champions in 2018 in public forum debate.
+Trinity Prep's speech and debate team finished within the top 20 nationally in 2020, and finished 5th in the State in 2021.